GandhiNN/gandhinn.github.io/_posts/2025-12-29-simple-housekeeping-script-for-rust-projects.md

 ## Conclusion

 Developing this simple bash function has been a cool side learning quest for me.
-I think this idea could be expanded into a Cargo sub-command as well (`cargo clean-recursive`, anyone?)

-This concept can also be applied to other languages and build systems as well.
+I think this concept can also be applied to other languages and build systems as well.
 For example, in Python projects for `.pyc` and `__pycache__` cleanup.

-I hope this simple script can be beneficial in your own Rust development workflow.
-Beacuse you know, it's always a good feeling to have a spacious storage and fast builds!
+Last words, I hope this simple script can be beneficial in your own Rust development workflow. ~~I think this idea could be expanded into a Cargo sub-command as well (`cargo clean-recursive`, anyone?)~~ Apparently the `cargo clean-recursive` subcommand to clean all projects under specified directory already exists: [cargo-clean-recursive](https://crates.io/crates/cargo-clean-recursive), so please use that one instead.

+With that said, you know it's always a good feeling to have a spacious storage and fast builds!